JOEMan90/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-resiliency.md

 ```

 > [!NOTE]
-> Enabling retry on failure causes EF to internally buffer the resultset, which may significantly increase memory requirements for queries returning many results.
-See [buffering and streaming](core/miscellaneous/performance#buffering-and-streaming) for more details.
+> Enabling retry on failure causes EF to internally buffer the resultset, which may significantly increase memory requirements for queries returning large resultsets.
+See [buffering and streaming](xref:core/performance/efficient-querying#buffering-and-streaming) for more details.

 ## Custom execution strategy